Table of Contents

-Euphorbia hirta(Asthma herb or Dugadhika) is medicinal herb which is used in various countries for treatment of diseases.
+Euphorbia hirta(Asthma herb or Dugadhika) is medicinal herb which is used in various countries for the treatment of diseases.
 It is a succulent herb with white latex and soft hairs.
 In India and South East Asia, it is found throughout the warmer region as weed.
 This very common weed is known by many names viz.
 Dudhi, Dugdhika, kshira in Sanskrit due to its milky sap.
 In Siddha medicine system, it is known as Amman Pacharisi.
 Amman Pacharisi powder, decoction (Kudineer) are prepared from this herb and used to treat diseases.
 In India and south east Asia it is found throughout the warmer region as weed.

 Euphorbia hirta decoction is very effective in the treatment of Dengue fever treatment.
 This is very effective herb to increase platelets and treating dengue fever.

 Dengue is viral fever caused by biting of mosquito, Aedes aegypti.
 Dengue is endemic in more than hundred countries across the world such as South-East Asia, Pacific islands, Africa and Tropical America.In folk medicine it is used to increase breast milk in women.
 It is also used to treat female disorders, respiratory ailments (cough, coryza, bronchitis, and asthma), worm infestations in children, dysentery, jaundice, pimples, gonorrhea, digestive problems, and tumors.
 In Philippines, this herb is known as tawa-tawa and used to treat Dengue fever.

 In Philippines, this herb is known as tawa-tawa and used to treat Dengue fever.